 One-week sessions = $575 (includes $200 deposit fee)

 The Aloha Foundation is a 501c3 non-profit organization.
 We are able to offer financial aid or “Camperships” to qualified families thanks to our generous donors.
 In 2018, 751 members of the Aloha Foundation community contributed $600,149 to our Annual Fund, making camp a possibility for 217 campers.
 To apply for aid for Horizons, please complete a camp application and include your most recent tax forms.
+Questions about the process should be directed to Karen Danforth.
 If you are interested in learning more about philanthropic opportunities at the Aloha Foundation, please contact our Director of Advancement, Patricia Crawford, at 802-333-3400, ext.
 3104.

 Enrollment Paperwork: We need ample time to prepare for your child’s arrival at camp.
 You will be asked to provide information about the camper’s special needs and health records.
 Our purpose in having pertinent health information, both physical and emotional, is to be able to better serve each child and keep all children safe.
 If you have any concerns about your child integrating into the camp community, please contact us to enlist our help.